Parental obesity: Effects of negative diets

-Modifying the risks
+Modifying the Risks

 There are many options available in treating obesity, such as: altering one's diet and exercising regularly.
-Moderate forms of exercise, such as walking, can lead to healthy weight loss.
+Regular exercise during pregnancy has been shown to reduce gestational weight gain and reduce the risk of developing obesity related health conditions, such as gestational diabetes, hypertensive disorders, and preeclampsia in the mother.
+Additionally, regular exercise during pregnancy has been shown to reduce the incidence of adverse fetal health conditions, such as preterm birth, macrosomia, and gestational age discrepancies.
 Some people who are obese turn to gastric bypass surgery in order to reduce their appetites.
 It is always advised to consult a physician regarding any obesity treatment.

 It is recommended that obese women should try to lose weight before becoming pregnant, yet women should not diet during pregnancy because sufficient nutrition is important for pregnant women and women planning pregnancy.
 Women with gastric banding can have normal pregnancies and better outcomes than women who do not have the surgery, but in most cases, doctors have agreed that pregnancy should wait until surgery-related weight loss has stabilized.
 Clinicians have been encouraged to talk to women who are pregnant or may become pregnant about getting enough folic acid, quitting smoking, and avoiding alcohol.
 Women are also recommended to have appropriate calorie intake and exercise adequately.

 Nutrition recommendations

 Pregnant women who ate more sweets, such as candy and processed juices, in early pregnancy were at higher risk of gaining excessive weight.
 A healthy, well-balanced diet during pregnancy can also help to minimize some pregnancy symptoms such as nausea and constipation.

+Pregnant women should be encouraged to follow the gestational weight gain guidelines according to their pre-pregnancy BMI, so to best avoid excessive weight gain during their pregnancy, while still providing the nutrients required for healthy fetal development.